 #3 – Stick to whatever regimen the doctor prescribes.

-This is a key part of dealing with clinical depression.
+This is a key part of dealing with chemical depression.

 What often happens is that a doctor prescribes a medication to help someone manage their depression and then once they are feeling better they stop taking it.
 And what happens next?
 The depression comes back.